Ergonomic error handling in Rust

 on the fallible function calls.
 However, instead of being able to

-which, if it is the main thread, terminates all threads and ends the
+, which, if it is the main thread, terminates all threads and ends

 .